History Banner Image

 • Into the 21st Century

-In the 21st century, the Library has continued to grow, with annual circulation climbing to over 230,000.
+In the 21st century, library usage has continued to grow, with annual circulation climbing and increasing demands for programs.
 Financial support from the Endowment and various lecture funds have created new opportunities for programming.
 The formation of several community book groups, the town-wide Groton Reads program, new storytimes for children, and popular summer reading programs are just some of the new offerings.
-The high participation rate in summer reading programs for children, teens, and adults is a tribute to the community's recognition of the importance of reading and the Library’s roll in enriching our lives.
+The high participation rate in summer reading programs for children, teens, and adults is a tribute to the community's recognition of the importance of reading and the library’s roll in enriching our lives.

 With a rapidly changing technology landscape, the Library added collections of DVDs, music CDs, computer software, and audiobooks on CD, now evolving into downloadable ebook and audiobook collections.
 The website provides online access to the Library catalog, as well as periodicals, newspapers and databases, an upcoming events calendar, a museum pass reservation system, and many other resources.
-Reference questions are answered not only in person or on the telephone, but also via email.
+Reference questions are answered in person, on the phone, and in email.
 The Library has 24/7 wireless Internet access, 12 public Internet computers, a laptop computer lab, and offers one-on-one individual technology assistance.
-In October 2013, the Library joined a network for the first time.
-GPL is now a full member of the Merrimack Valley Library Consortium (MVLC) of 36 public libraries.
-We share a common catalog and freely share resources amongst our member libraries.